ramirocrego/my_website/content/teaching/_index.md

     filters:
       folders:
       - teaching
-    title: Teaching
+    title: Tutorials and teaching
     text: On of my main interests is in democratizing research.
-Conducting analyses in R, Google Earth Engine, and other powerful open souce tools is an incredible way to achieve that.
+I am extremely grateful for all the people that thought me in the past or wrote tutorials and books from which I learned.
+Conducting analyses in R, Google Earth Engine, and other open source tools is an incredible way to empower people and create new knowledge.
 In that spirit is that I have created a list of tutorials.
+This is my gift back.
 I hope you find them useful and inspiring for your own creations and research.
     author: "Ramiro D Crego"
     sort_by: 'Date'
   design: